Badboy-Luo/GF_eta/README.md

 `eta.py`: A Python script to calculate $\Delta \eta$ by using daily NCFs.
 The output include a time-frequency plot of $\Delta \eta(\omega,t)$, and $\Delta \eta$ time series along with local surface air temperature.

+`ERA5`: The ERA5 environmental datasets (surface air temperature, surface pressure, and snow depth) at the local area in Iceland.